ONNX

 Please refer to ExtractAdapters for more details about the pass and its config parameters.

-Olive also provides a command line tool to export adapters saved after peft fine-tuning to a format compatible with a model that has been optimized with the ExtractAdapters pass.
-More details on the olive export-adapters command can be found at Command Line Tools.
+Olive also provides a command line tool to convert adapters saved after peft fine-tuning to a format compatible with a model that has been optimized with the ExtractAdapters pass.
+More details on the olive convert-adapters command can be found at Command Line Tools.